 Between 1645 and 1697, there were about two hundred and sixty witch trials in New England.
 (Virginia had already held the first witch trial in the English North American colonies, in 1626.)
 Two thirds of these trials were held in Essex County Massachusetts, of which Salem was the major town, so only a third of them were held in other towns in Massachusetts, and in Connecticut, Rhode Island, and New Hampshire.
 In only thirty-six cases was the accused convicted and sentenced to death.
 (Eight people died in jail.
 Perhaps one in ten fled for their lives to a distant place.)
-Those cases in which ‘spectral evidence’ (a vision of the accused as a horrible demon, usually seen only by the victim) was admitted had a higher rate of conviction than cases in which it was not admitted.
+In some cases ‘spectral evidence’ of a demon seen only by the victim was admitted as sworn testimony.

 The conviction and punishment of a person accused of witchcraft was not a lightly-treated matter.
 Execution of the convicted prevented correction if the judgment was later deemed to be flawed.
 So of course trial of a witch was done slowly, step by step.
 There was no rush to judgment nor was torture used to obtain evidence.
 If a victim claimed to have been harmed in some way, he or she would be examined by the nearest medical authority (the local person with the most experience, who might not have attended medical school).
 If there was another reasonable explanation for the injury than witchcraft, the charge against the accused likely would be dismissed.
 (At least thirty-eight imprisoned people had charges dropped against them without trial.)
 If the victim’s habits and way of living might plausibly have led to the injury, the charge was often dropped.
 Only if there was no rational explanation for something having happened to the victim was the matter carried forward.